delatbabel/viewpages/README.md

 @endsection
 ```

-Store the layout view with pagekey = 'layouts.main' and it will automatically be found and extended
+Store the template in the vpages table with pagekey = 'layouts.main' and it will automatically
-by your body view.
+be found and extended by your body view.

 See [Template Inheritance](https://laravel.com/docs/5.1/blade#template-inheritance) for more details.